1850 Arrival in the area of Bishop Serra and his band. Initial plans underway for Benedictine foundation, which he named Subiaco.

 1859 July: Bishop Serra departed for Rome and did not return.
 Rome had decreed against another Benedictine foundation besides New Norcia.

 1864 Last of the monks left Subiaco for New Norcia.
 A few chose to join the Perth Diocese, including Fr.
 Anselm Bourke, Vicar General.

 1869 Bishop Griver became Bishop of Perth.

-1872 The old Benedictine buildings occupied as an Orphanage for Boys (initially a very small group of Catholic lads from the Goverment “Home”) under the sponsorship of the St. Vincent the Paul Society, managed by Fr.
-Matthew Gibney with the help of a layman’s Committee and lay staff.
+1872 The old Benedictine buildings occupied as an Orphanage for Boys (initially a very small group of Catholic lads from the Government “Home”) under the sponsorship of the St. Vincent the Paul Society, managed by Fr.
+Matthew Gibney with the help of a laymen’s Committee and lay staff.

 1874 Printing press set up on the strong upper storey of the Subiaco Boys’ Orphanage and on July 6, the first issue of THE WESTERN AUSTRALIAN CATHOLIC RECORD was published.

 1879 April 23: Huge storm struck the Orphanage building and, sadly, one lad was killed by a lightning strike.
 The building was badly damaged.